304 North Cardinal St.

 Here are some Honeycrisp Apple recipes:

-Honeycrisp Apples are not particularly well-known for baking applications, as they are usually saved for fresh eating.
-These apples were bred to be eaten fresh, so that their crisp texture and firm flesh can be fully enjoyed.
+Honeycrisp Apples are not particularly well-known for baking applications, as they are usually saved for fresh eating, along with other types of sweet apples.
+These apples were bred to be eaten fresh so that their crisp texture and firm flesh can be fully enjoyed.
 Golden Delicious, Braeburn, and Spartan are traditionally more-common varieties for baking.

 That being said, Honeycrisp Apples can be great for baking.
 The crisp texture of Honeycrisp does resist becoming mushy when baked, and it does have that excellent and unique flavor.
 They do taste different when warm in baking, and a true gourmet apple lover would delight in trying them in a baked dish.
 If you find them on sale during harvest, definitely save a few for a top-notch apple pie!